Simon Hurt: Fictional character biography

-A psychiatrist, Doctor Hurt is involved in a program that creates three "replacement Batmen" with the participation of the Gotham City Police Department.
-Sometime after the replacements are trained, Hurt joins the Department of Defense to oversee an isolation experiment.
+A psychiatrist, Simon Hurt is involved in a program which creates three "replacement Batmen" with the participation of the Gotham City Police Department.
+Sometime after the replacements are trained, Hurt is hired by the Defense Department to oversee an isolation experiment.
 During this process, he gives Batman a post-hypnotic trigger connected to the phrase "Zur-En-Arrh".

-Going over his notes on Batman's psychology, Hurt realizes that Batman is "powered by tragedy" and intends to traumatize the three replacements to make them better crimefighters.
+Going over his notes on Batman's psychology, Hurt realizes that Batman was "powered by tragedy" and set about traumatizing the three replacements, ostensibly to make them better crimefighters.